mtsenkov/TimingMergeHeapQuicksortAlgorithms/README.md

 * After sorting is done, give names to output files with the results of the sorting and get a clean presentation of the time it took for each algorithm

 # Usage
-Driver contains the main method that needs to be ran.
+Driver contains the main method that needs to be run.